TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_407zg_connected_wifi_8266.md

 * 3 x 2200R resistor
 * jumpers or other ways of connecting to the Fly-407ZG

-### Preparing the ESP
+### Preparing the ESP8266

 Follow the instructions [here](stm32_esp.html).

-### Connecting the ESP
+### Connecting the ESP8266

-The pinout for the Fly-407ZG can be found [here](https://github.com/FLYmaker/FLYF407ZG/blob/master/picture/Pin%20diagram.png) and the schematic for the Duet 2 Wifi for reference can be found [here](https://github.com/T3P3/Duet/blob/master/Duet2/Duet2v1.04/DuetWifiv1.04a_Schematic.pdf).
+The pinout for the Fly-407ZG can be found [here](https://github.com/FLYmaker/FLYF407ZG/blob/master/picture/Pin%20diagram.png) and the schematic for the Duet 2 WiFI for reference can be found [here](https://github.com/T3P3/Duet/blob/master/Duet2/Duet2v1.04/DuetWifiv1.04a_Schematic.pdf).

 The table below shows the pins required on the ESP8266 and what they are connected to on the Fly-407ZG.
 Please ensure that your cables are no longer than 30cm although they should ideally be as short as possible.